i-dot-ai/redbox/README.md

 ├── legacy_app/
 │  └── Dockerfile
 ├── redbox/
+│  └── pyproject.toml
 ├── docker-compose.yaml
-├── pyproject.toml
 └── README.md
 ```

-Where the top level `pyproject.toml` is currently closely associated with `lagacy_app` and `redbox`.
+Note that the redbox `pyproject.toml` is currently also closely associated with `lagacy_app`.

 ## Troubleshooting